Fall on campus

 Section 4

 The Manhattanville IRB has prepared these guidelines to specify what activities are regulated by the IRB, under what conditions approval must be obtained from the IRB, and how to apply for approval.
-A version in Word format can be downloaded here.
+View and download the guidelines in Word format.

 I. Definitions